Balcones Fault

 The location of the fault zone may be related to the Ouachita Mountains, formed 300 million years ago during a continental collision.
 Although long since worn away in Texas, the roots of these ancient mountains still exist, buried beneath thousands of feet of sediment.
 These buried Ouachita Mountains may still be an area of weakness that becomes a preferred site for faulting when stress exists in the Earth's crust.

 The Balcones Fault has remained inactive for nearly 15 million years, with the last activity being during the Neogene period.
 This activity was related to subsidence of the Texas Coastal Plain, most likely from the large amount of sediment deposited on it by Texas rivers.
 The Balcones Fault is in one of the lowest-risk zones for earthquakes in the United States.

 The surface expression of the fault is the Balcones Escarpment, which forms the eastern boundary of the Texas Hill Country and the western boundary of the Texas Coastal Plain, and consists of cliffs and cliff-like structures.
 Subterranean features such as Wonder Cave and numerous other smaller caves are found along the fault zone.

-Many cities are located along this fault zone.
+Many springs are located along this fault zone.
 Springs such as San Pedro Springs, Comal Springs, San Marcos Springs, Barton Springs, and Salado Springs are found in the fault zone and provide a source of fresh water and a place for human settlement.